technyon/nuki_hub/README.md

 As a workaround you can navigate to "MQTT and Network Configuration" and enable "Restart on disconnect".
 This will reboot the ESP as soon as it gets disconnected from WiFi.
-Also, this reduces the config portal timeout to three minutes to prevent the ESP being stuck in config mode in case an access point is offline temporarily.
+Also, this reduces the config portal timeout to three minutes to prevent the ESP being stuck in config mode in case an access point is offline temporarily.<br>
+If this still doesn't fix the disconnects and the ESP becomes unreachable, the "Restart timer" option can be used as a last resort.
+It will restart the ESP after a configured amount of time.

 ### Authorization data isn't published
 Reading the authorization data from the access log is protected by the configured PIN.